California and AB32

 Carbon Share Advocacy in California:

-The California Public Utilities Commission released a proposed decision in their proceeding on the allocation of allowances in the electric utility sector.
-The proposed decision would return 100% of proceeds from the electricity sector to ratepayers, and a portion of that is a non-volumetric (equal per households) "climate dividend" rebate.
-The transportation sector will phase into the system in 2015, and will likely require action by the State Legislature to include dividends.
+The California Public Utilities Commission released a decision in their proceeding on the allocation of allowances in the electric utility sector that returns 100% of proceeds from the electricity sector to ratepayers, and a portion of that is a non-volumetric (equal per households) "climate dividend" rebate.
+This is the new California Climate Credit, seen as a line-item on utility bills starting in April 2014.

 Previously in 2009-2010, the California Air Resources Board received recommendations from their Economic and Allocations Advisory Committee (EAAC).
 The EAAC recommended dividends, and said, “The largest share (roughly 75%) of allowance value should be returned to California households..."